lamps-wg/cms-ml-dsa/draft-ietf-lamps-cms-ml-dsa.md

 # ML-DSA Algorithm Identifiers {#ml-dsa-algorithm-identifiers}

-Many ASN.1 data structure types use the AlgorithmIdentifier type to identify cryptographic algorithms.
-In CMS, AlgorithmIdentifiers are used to identify ML-DSA signatures in the signed-data content type.
+Many ASN.1 data structure types use the AlgorithmIdentifier type to identify cryptographic algorithms. in the CMS, AlgorithmIdentifiers are used to identify ML-DSA signatures in the signed-data content type.
 They may also appear in X.509 certificates used to verify those signatures.
 The same AlgorithmIdentifiers are used to identify ML-DSA public keys and signature algorithms.
 {{?I-D.ietf-lamps-dilithium-certificates}} describes the use of ML-DSA in X.509 certificates.